mekkablue/Glyphs-Scripts/README.md

 # INSTALLATION

-1. Put the scripts folder (or an alias) into the *Scripts* folder which appears when you choose *Script > Open Scripts Folder* (Cmd-Shift-Y): `~/Library/Application Support/Glyphs/Scripts/`
+1. Put the scripts folder (or an alias) into the *Scripts* folder which appears when you choose *Script > Open Scripts Folder* (Cmd-Shift-Y): `~/Library/Application Support/Glyphs/Scripts/`, or, better yet, use **git** for that.
+See below.
 2. Then, hold down the Option (Alt) key, and choose *Script > Reload Scripts* (Cmd-Opt-Shift-Y).
 Now the scripts are visible in the *Script* menu
 3. For some of the scripts, you will also need to install Tal Leming's *Vanilla*: Go to *Glyphs > Preferences > Addons > Modules* and click the *Install Modules* button.
 That’s it.

 ### git

 I recommend to use git for getting the scripts, and syncing them on a regular basis.
-Use this git command for cloning the repository into your Scripts folder:
+Use this git command for cloning the repository into your *Scripts* folder:

 ```bash
 git clone https://github.com/mekkablue/Glyphs-Scripts ~/Library/Application\ Support/Glyphs/Scripts/mekkablue/